sniffdk/UmbracoCalendar.Dashboard/README.md

 usercontrols/dashboards/PageOverview
 Global.asax

-Umbraco is running un a SQL CE database located in the App_Data folder.
+Umbraco is running on a SQL CE database located in the App_Data folder.

 Enjoy :)